yifanwang97/Explainable-fuzzy-integral/README.md

 The classification process (including contributions and predictions) is shown in a text file named "explainability_results.txt" located at "2_explainability/".

-Prediction results of a given image from the color-biased dataset (Fold 2) are shown as follows:
+Prediction results of this given image from the color-biased dataset (Fold 2) are shown as follows:

 |No.|Class name|Shape|Texture|Color|ChI-DE|
 |:-------|:---------|:--------|:---------|:-----------|:------------|